Hierarchy | |

 Aitvaras

-In Japanese folklore, the flying crustaceans, pests, mosquito and fishing nets.
-They have an elongated body with a red segmented carapace, a beak, like a bird, and claws-scissors instead of hands.
-Besides, they are able to fly through the air, swimming in it like fish in water
+They have an elongated body with a red segmented shell, a beak like a bird, and scissor claws instead of hands.
+In addition, they can fly through the air, swimming in it like a fish in water.

 Anka